razvan700/concert-booking/README.md

 are save and get.

 For the controller, I will initially add get and post to retreive/add artists and concerts, to be able to test.

+After connecting to the postgres database, I succesfully tested the post method.
+Abandoned the docker containerisation because the software doesn't work on the machine, do to a graphics issue.